Species Introduction

 ✓ Expert Tip

-Invest in a reliable water testing kit to regularly monitor pH, temperature, ammonia, nitrite, and nitrate levels.
+Invest in a reliable test kit to monitor water parameters regularly.

 Q: How often should I feed Red-Bellied Piranhas?